 We’re talking now to a woman who was a guest in the inn, until she had a spooky experience.
 She woke up scared and heard noises but saw nothing.
 She said that she’d never stay there again.

-Apparently it’s the ghost of the wife of the bad inn builder that Is haunting the building.
+It seems it’s the ghost of the wife of the bad inn builder who is haunting the building.
+Plot twist!
 The psychics spend the rest of the episode imposing imagined motivations on people who have been dead for centuries.
 And then they decide they can’t expel the spirit and move on.

-Nimoy sums up, underlit by a creepy light, and leaning on the bannister of a spooky house.
+Nimoy sums up, underlit by a creepy light, and leaning on the banister of a spooky house.
 This manages to be more atmospheric than anything in the actual ghostly part of the episode

 I’m not a believer in ghosts, but I do love a good ghost story.
 This is not a good ghost story.